Qi RPG

 How to Sign Up

-• Contact Connor Brinsmead to sign-up.
-Please note that prior to enrollment, Connor may ask general inquires about your child’s capacity to ensure the program is an appropriate fit.
+• Contact Cat Beck to sign up.
+Before enrollment, Cat may ask general questions about your child’s capacity to ensure the program is an appropriate fit.

-• Connor will send out an enrollment link via email to qualifying families.
+• Cat will send out an enrollment link via email to qualifying families.
 This does not guarantee placement.
-Spots will be allocated on a first-come first-serve basis.
+Spots will be allocated on a first-come, first-serve basis.

-To enroll in Qi RPG or inquire about future sessions, email Connor at connorbrinsmead@qicreative.com
+To enroll in Qi RPG or inquire about future sessions, email Cat at catbeck@qicreative.com

 Frequently Asked Questions (FAQs)